-This page explains what happens after you complain to the Ombudsman about the conduct or behaviour of members and co-opted members of local authorities, community councils, fire & rescue authorities and National Park Authorities in Wales.
+This page explains what happens after you complain to the Ombudsman about the conduct or behaviour of members and co-opted members of local authorities, community councils, fire & rescue authorities, national park authorities and police and crime panels in Wales.
 It also explains the different approaches the Ombudsman and his staff can take when dealing with complaints of this nature.
 It does not cover every detail of our procedures, which are available here.
 This page should be read in conjunction with the Code of Conduct factsheets, which can be found on our website here.

 All new complaints are first considered by the Ombudsman’s Complaints Advice team, who will acknowledge receipt of the complaint and notify the accused member, the Monitoring Officer of the relevant authority and the Clerk of the relevant Community Council (if appropriate) of its existence.
 Any complaint of this nature must be supported by apparently substantial and direct evidence, as opposed to assertions.
 Where necessary we may contact you for more details.